pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_configuration.md

 ## Configuration

-PNConfiguration holds user-provided settings.
-Once passed to the PubNub constructor, it is immutable.
-To change values per request, use value overrides.
+`PNConfiguration` stores all client configuration.
+Once passed to the PubNub constructor, it’s immutable.
+For per-request changes, use [value overrides](#value-override).

 ##### Immutable configuration

-- Configuration is immutable after being passed to PubNub.
-- To change per-call values, use value overrides.
+Configuration properties cannot be changed after the client is constructed.

 ### Method(s)